bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 After 1 July 1940, National Guard members from the various states were assigned eight-digit service numbers that began with 20 followed by the guardsman’s Service Command number as the third digit.

-- Earl Card, an orphan raised by his grandparents in Avoca, Iowa, was first a member of the 168th Infantry Regiment of the Iowa National Guard, then the 1st Ranger Battalion, and finally the 4th Ranger Battalion until his death near Venafro, Italy on 12 Nov 1943.
-His service number was 20-706-381.
+- Roster member Earl Card, an orphan raised by his grandparents in Avoca, Iowa, was first a member of the 168th Infantry Regiment of the Iowa National Guard, then the 1st Ranger Battalion, and finally the 4th Ranger Battalion until his death near Venafro, Italy on 12 Nov 1943.
+Earl's service number was 20-706-381.

 Enlisted men from outlying territories:

-An Army/AAF officer’s serial number consisted of O followed by six or seven digits.
+An Army/AAF officer’s service number consisted of 0 (zero) followed by six or seven digits.

 An enlisted man who became an officer was released from service as an enlisted man, reentered service as a Second Lieutenant, and received a new service number, generally – maybe always – with seven digits.